goldstrike77/ansible-role-linux-minio/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs  Minio on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+MinIO is a cloud storage server compatible with Amazon S3.
+As an object store, MinIO can store unstructured data such as photos, videos, log files, backups and container images.

 ## Requirements
 ### Operating systems
-This role will work on the following operating systems:
+This Ansible role installs Minio on Linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:

   * CentOS 7